3Hren/cocaine-http-proxy/README.md

 ##### High performance and low memory footprint.
 Backed with [Cocaine Framework Rust][cocaine-framework-rust] and [MessagePack][rmp] this HTTP proxy allows to communicate asynchronously with the Cloud applications and services.

+There are load testing results to a geobase service:

+![Load Testing][load-img]

 ##### Cloud Logging.
 ...